gijsvanhoutum/alan/README.md

 # ALAN: Algorithm Analyzer

-**ALAN** is a GUI application for algorithm visuaization.
+**ALAN** is a GUI application for algorithm visualization.
 Being able to visualize how algorithms behave on recorded videos, while being able to interact and change algorithm settings could be helpful in algorithm design.